osigurdson/oauth-apps-for-windows/README.md

 This repository contains samples for doing OAuth 2.0 to Google for Windows apps, including universal apps, traditional desktop apps, and CLI tools.

-The console version has been re-writen to a more typical c# style/form.
+The console version has been re-written to a more typical c# style/form.

 Introduction
 ------------